 Product Line Code

-Your First Night Out Moment: Connect With New Friends.
+Your Big Night Out Moment: Santa Marta.
 Trek to the Lost City with an Indigenous guide (5 days).
 Guided tour of the Lost City.
 Internal flight.
 Transport between destinations and to/from included activities.

-Hike through the jungle to the Lost City of Teyuna, Venture up steep inclines of the Sierra Nevada Mountains, Stay overnight in jungle campsites, Explore the vibrant city of Medellin
+Wander the historic walled city of Cartagena, Hike through the jungle to the Lost City of Teyuna, Venture up steep inclines of the Sierra Nevada Mountains, Explore the vibrant city of Medellin

 Please note that electricity is available in each camp between 5:00 pm to 9:00 pm.